The Letter Writers: Themes

 The theme of the play is dealing with sex and adultery.
 However, Fielding ignores many traditional cliches that are part of the sex-comedy farce, which causes him to lose out on emphasising any moral purpose.
-Instead, Fielding avoids morality and the play instead forgives characters, such as Risque, who don't seem to deserve forgiveness through the play.
+Instead, Fielding avoids morality and moral the play instead forgives characters, such as sucRisque, who don't seem to deserve forgiveness through the play.
 In this play, along with The Temple Beau, Rape Upon Rape, and The Grub-Street Opera, Fielding relies on letters to further the plot.

 Other connections between The Letter Writers and other works by Fielding include Fielding's reliance on the events of his day, public or personal, and his ability to take plain events and find humour within them.
 In the play, the use of writing letters to intimidate people occurred frequently during the early 1730s.
 However, the play is different from his other works because it is truly "Farce" whereas many of his other works are more ballad opera than farce.
 In terms of characters, Mrs Softly is, according to Ronald Paulson, "the first of the vocal and central young women who emerge from Fielding's Moliere plays" and serves as the focus for the play.